bpachter/benjaminpachter.com/resume.md

 *Jan 2020 – Jan 2022*

 - Developed machine learning models using Python, R, and C++ for forecasting client portfolio risks associated with interest rate hikes and bond volatility, employing algorithms such as random forests, XGBoost, and ARIMA.<br><br>
+- Implemented distributed systems and blockchain solutions using Rust, Solidity, and Hyperledger Fabric for secure and efficient financial transactions and smart contract development.<br><br>
 - Optimized Black-Scholes options pricing models using QuantLib, NumPy, SciPy, and MQ4 in combination with Python, C++, and JavaScript.<br><br>
 - Implemented lean logistical processes using SQL, Python, C++, JavaScript, and Apache technologies to optimize client CRM reliance for transportation logistics.<br><br>
 - Modeled financial data for ERP migrations using SAP S/4 HANA and Azure/SQL for clients in e-commerce, transportation, and banking sectors.<br><br>